anirudhkhanna/QuickScript/README.md

 ```

 **SRAI in QuickScript:** As shown in the above example, SRAI can be used to redirect one pattern to another.
 When SRAI is used with a pattern, then that pattern cannot have its own replies.
 As compared to the SRAI of AIML, the functionality of SRAI in QuickScript is relatively limited and simple.
-I expect it to be more extensive in further updates.

 ### HOW IS SRAI SEARCHED?
 When a SRAI prefix is encountered after a pattern, the redirected pattern is searched IN THE SAME FILE FIRST.
 If the pattern is not found in that very file, then it is searched IN ALL THE INCLUDED FILES starting from the first included file as any normal pattern is searched in QuickScript.